 The courage my friend showed in making that telephone call in the first

-A huge dose of hardship was just around the corner for us, inexorably tied up
+the other side.
+A huge dose of hardship was just around the corner for us,

-away she called the three of us close to her bedside and whispered directly to
+Right away she called the three of us close to her bedside and whispered

-Steve: "You know something, bud, you guys get more handsome every time I
+directly to Steve: "You know something, bud, you guys get more handsome every

 emotional abyss, trying to keep your balance.
 You try to keep it